carbon-language/carbon-lang/llvm/lib/Target/X86/README-X86-64.txt

 //===---------------------------------------------------------------------===//

-For this:

-extern int dst[];
-extern int* ptr;

-void test(void) {
-  ptr = dst;
-}

-We generate this code for static relocation model:

-_test:
-	leaq _dst(%rip), %rax
-	movq %rax, _ptr(%rip)
-	ret

-If we are in small code model, they we can treat _dst as a 32-bit constant.
-        movq $_dst, _ptr(%rip)

-Note, however, we should continue to use RIP relative addressing mode as much as possible.
-The above is actually one byte shorter than
-        movq $_dst, _ptr

-A better example is the code from PR1018.
-We are generating:
-	leaq xcalloc2(%rip), %rax
-	movq %rax, 8(%rsp)
-when we should be generating:
-       	movq $xcalloc2, 8(%rsp)

-The reason the better codegen isn't done now is support for static small code model in JIT mode.
-The JIT cannot ensure that all GV's are placed in the lower 4G so we are not treating GV labels as 32-bit values.

-//===---------------------------------------------------------------------===//

 Right now the asm printer assumes GlobalAddress are accessed via RIP relative addressing.
 Therefore, it is not possible to generate this:
         movabsq $__ZTV10polynomialIdE+16, %rax